Australian College of Physical Education

 Special Tertiary Admissions Test (STAT)

-Post-school applicants may be admitted on the basis of the STAT Multiple Choice test.
+Mature-aged or post-school applicants may be admitted on the basis of the STAT Multiple Choice test.

 There are commonly accepted overseas secondary qualifications that ACPE may take into consideration.
 Check your qualification.